openstack/kolla/doc/security.rst

 ===================
 The OpenStack services, with a few exceptions, run as non root inside of Kolla's containers.
-Kolla uses the Docker provided USER flag to set the appropriate user for each serivce.
+Kolla uses the Docker provided USER flag to set the appropriate user for each service.

 SELinux
 =======